+- The Children Act 2004

-- The Children Act 2004The Education Act 2002
+- The Education Act 2002

-- The Sexual Offences Act
+- The Sexual Offences Act 2003

 - Safeguarding Vulnerable Groups Act 2006

-- Working Together to Safeguarding Children (July 2018)
+- Working Together to Safeguard Children (July 2018)

-- Keeping Children Safe in Education (September 2019)
+- Keeping Children Safe in Education (September 2021)

 - The Counter Terrorism & Security Act 2015

 - The revised Prevent Duty 2015

 - The Care Act 2014

+- Domestic Abuse Act 2021

-6. Monitoring and Review
+Monitoring and Review

+- The implementation of this policy will be reviewed on a termly basis through the safeguarding steering group and an annual basis in the form of a report to the Board of Governors. - The policy and procedure will be approved on an annual basis by the Board of Governors. - Safeguarding, Protection and Promoting the welfare of children and adults at risk, particularly the number of cases, types of issues presented and training compliance will be monitored regularly by the Board of Governors.

+Additional Policies and Procedures

 - a.
-The implementation of this policy will be reviewed on a termly basis through the safeguarding steering group and an annual basis in the form of a report to the Governing Body. - b.
-The policy and procedure will be reviewed and agreed on an annual basis by the Governing Body.

-c.
-Safeguarding, Protection and Promoting the welfare of children and adults at risk, particularly number of cases, issues presented and training compliance will be monitored by the Governing Body, at regular Board Meetings, through the Balance Score Card and interim reports.

-7. Additional Policies and Procedures

-- a.
 Policy on Recruitment of Ex-Offenders

 - b.
-Whistle blowing Policy and Procedure
+Whistleblowing Policy and Procedure

 - c.
 Storage and handling of Disclosures Policy

 - d.
 Staff Development Policy

 - e.
 Recruitment and Selection of Staff Policy and Procedure

 - f.
 Policy and Procedure for Placing Students on Work Placement

 - g.
 Data Protection Policy

 - h.
 Health, Safety and Welfare Policy

 - i.
 Student Anti Bullying Policy

 - j.
 ICT Usage Policy Staff

 - k.
 ICT Usage Policy Students

 - I. Equality & Diversity Policy

 - m.
 Guidance for Working with Young People and Adults at risk

 - n.
 Students Social Media Guidance

 - o.
 Staff Social Media Guidance

 - p.
-Student Disciplinary Policy and Procedure
+Student Discipline and Progress Policy and Procedure

 - q.
 Tutorial Policy

 - r.
 Disciplinary Procedure (Staff)

 - s.
 Fitness to Study Policy

 - t.
 Use of Reasonable Force Policy

 - u.
 Drugs Policy

+- v.
+Safeguarding code of practice for Live-Streaming

+- w.
+Taking part in live-streamed lessons a guide for students, parents & carers.